Exploring Social Work

 White House Office of Management and Budget.
 Within the White House is this office, which "serves the President of the United States in overseeing the implementation of his vision across the Executive Branch", as well as the Office of Regulatory and Information Affairs.
 Among their responsibilities is to review federal regulations.

 Congressional Research Service, the research arm of Congress.
 These reports provide a background for upcoming legislation or a current topic of interest.
 There is no one, public source for them.
-From the Federation of American Scientists (Miscellaneous Topics might be the best place to look there), University of North Texas, Fulltextreports, Every CRS Report, and a new one from Congress.gov.
+From the Federation of American Scientists (Miscellaneous Topics might be the best place to look there), University of North Texas, Fulltextreports, Every CRS Report (Browse by Topic), and a new one from Congress.gov.

 Department, Agency and Bureau Resources (selected)